CAN SHOPIFY PLUS BOOST YOUR BRAND'S GROWTH?

 6. No Transaction Fees + Any Payment Processor

 Shopify understands that big ecommerce brands usually already have negotiated rates.
-With that said, they let you use any of their 70+ third-party payment processors with no additional fee.
+With that said, they let you use any of their 70+ third-party payment processors for only an additional 0.15%.

-What that does is save the 0.5% transaction fee Shopify normally charges for brands using a third-party gateway on their Unlimited plan.
-If you haven’t yet negotiated your own rate directly with a third-party gateway, you can still use Shopify’s negotiated rate of 2.4% when you use Shopify Payments.
+What that does is save an additional 0.35% transaction fee Shopify normally charges for brands using a third-party gateway on their Unlimited plan.
+If you haven't yet negotiated your own rate directly with a third-party gateway, you can still use Shopify's negotiated rate of 2.15% (for domestic) when you use Shopify Payments.

 I have worked with some Shopify Plus clients that have negotiated their processing rates to between 1.8-1.9%.
 As a U.S.-based business that processes $50,000+ per month with an average order value of $60, you can independently negotiate a rate of 1.99% + 30 cents with Bank of America for payments made with Debit, Visa, MasterCard and Discover (unfortunately, Amex would still be at 2.99% + 30 cents).